Skip to main content

 • Calipari’s former players have combined for 44 NBA All-Star appearances and include an MVP, a Finals MVP, and a championship winner.

-Since 2000, John Calipari has produced 41 first-round picks in the NBA Draft.
+With the 2026 NBA Draft underway and Darius Acuff Jr. taken by the Kings at No. 7, John Calipari has now produced 42 first-round picks over the course of his career.
 That, quite simply, is a lot.
 Well over one per year on average.
 Some of those have been great picks — Karl-Anthony Towns, Devin Booker, Anthony Davis, Shai Gilgeous-Alexander, etc. etc. Some of them haven't panned out quite as well.
 Nevertheless, if you played for John Calipari in college, there's a pretty good chance you'll be picked in the first round of the draft.

-The transition from Kentucky to Arkansas was bumpy but in his second year with the Razorbacks, his team is once again loaded with elite talent and ready for a deep tournament run.
+The transition from Kentucky to Arkansas was bumpy but his second season went a lot better.
+Heading into year three, his roster is loaded with talent and ready for a deep run — even with Acuff heading to the NBA.
 And there's a good chance he'll be adding more first-round picks to his coaching resume over the next few years.

 Every first-round NBA Draft pick John Calipari has produced since 2000